Signalen/helm-charts/charts/mapserver/README.md

 | `ingress.annotations` | Additional annotations on the ingress | `{}` |
 | `ingress.hosts` | The hosts of the ingress | `"[mapserver.signals.local]"` |

 Check [values.yaml](./values.yaml) for all the possible configuration options.
+For some example data see [./example-data](./example-data).